reunloader/Louisville/index.md

 ## Near Real-Time Scanner Updates

-Live updates from Louisville Metro public safety scanner traffic.
+Live updates from public Louisville Metro safety feeds.
 Check back often for the latest incidents and responses.

 <div class="posts-list">
 {% for post in site.posts limit:50 %}